Which city is cheaper, Dubrovnik or Edinburgh?

 Let's take a look at the differences and similarities between Dubrovnik and Edinburgh.
 Then, you can decide for yourself which place is better for your next trip.

-Visitors can fill many days exploring the museums and attractions around Dubrovnik.
+Many visitors head to Dubrovnik specifically to visit some of its top-rated museums and other sights.
 The old town is a living museum that is filled with historic landmarks like the old town walls, the Dubrovnik Cathedral and Treasury, and Loggia Square.

 Many restaurants in Dubrovnik have been singled out for their culinary prowess.
 Restaurants are usually locally-sourced with fresh produce and seafood.
 Traditional local dishes include black risotto (made with squid ink), pašticada (a beef dish), and various pasta dishes.

-Both Edinburgh and Dubrovnik have historic old towns worth visiting.
+Both Edinburgh and Dubrovnik have terrific historic old towns worth visiting.

 Edinburgh has a unique history which comes to life in its historic area.
 The city's Old Town attracts international visitors who come to see the Edinburgh Castle, the quaint streets, and the many shops and cafes.
 The Royal Mile is a popular area with pubs and souvenir shops.
 It connects the castle to the Scottish Parliament.